Rezthecoder/netflixJP/README.md

-# netflixjp new update coderbahadur
+# netflixjp new update rez